top of page

 All pots start life as a cylinder, slips or stains may be applied to where I want the texture and then the sodium silicate is applied.

 Once this has dried sufficiently, I then begin stretching the pot on the wheel to achieve the desired shape.
-These pots need to be thrown on the thicker side else during the stretching/forming process, they are likely to split.

 Thrown footring